Get in touch.

 Digital Approaches for the Synthesis of Poorly Accessible Biodiversity Information

-DiASPora aims to improve the integration, accessibility and manageability of information on bacterial biodiversity.
-To this end, currently available information is gathered and processed from a multitude of sources, including more than 150 scientific journals.
+DiASPora aimed to improve the integration, accessibility, and manageability of information on bacterial biodiversity.
+To this end, currently available information was gathered and processed from a multitude of sources, including more than 150 scientific journals.

-The project uses the established de.NBI database BacDive to link data in machine-readable form, making it easily accessible.
-In parallel, new bioinformatics tools are being developed that enable multidimensional analyses of these widely divergent molecular, phenotypical and ecologic data to make bacterial properties predictable.
+The project used the established de.NBI database BacDive to link data in machine-readable form, making it easily accessible.
+In parallel, new bioinformatics tools were being developed that enabled multidimensional analyses of these widely divergent molecular, phenotypical, and ecologic data to make bacterial properties predictable.

-Researchers from a multitude of disciplines will use their different methods to work together within the framework of the project.
-These experts provide competences in microbiology, informatics, semantic knowledge management, data sciences, software development, text mining and bio-informatics, linking various complementary approaches: manual curation, text mining, inferences by bio-informatic methods and machine learning.
+Researchers from a multitude of disciplines used their different methods to work together within the framework of the project.
+These experts provided competencies in microbiology, informatics, semantic knowledge management, data sciences, software development, text mining, and bioinformatics, linking various complementary approaches: manual curation, text mining, inferences by bioinformatic methods, and machine learning.

 Vocabularies and ontologies let the project convert microbiologic data of the BacDive database into a machine-readable format with the help of the Resource Description Framework (RDF).
-The transformed data are consequently used to establish a Knowledge Graph, which enables innovative search possibilities to discover new scientific findings and data connections that were hidden until now.
+The transformed data were consequently used to establish a Knowledge Graph, which enabled innovative search possibilities to discover new scientific findings and data connections that were hidden until then.

 ZB MED’s role in the project